Faetu/Mirror-Manager/README.md

-# Mirror-Manager
+# Mirman
-Python script to manage the mirrorlist of a arch linux machine
+Python script to manage the mirrorlist of an arch linux machine

 ## Installation
-Currently the installation must be done maunally
+Currently, the installation must be done manually
 ### Download
 First of all you need to download the script.
 Its only a single .py file.

     git clone https://github.com/Faetu/Mirror-Manager.git
 ### Install
-Now we need to make the script runable and runable from anywhere First make the script runabel:
+Now we need to make the script run able and run able from anywhere First make the script run able:

-    sudo chmod +x mirror_manager.py now we need to move the script to /bin
+    sudo chmod +x mirman.py
+now we need to move the script to /bin

     mv ./mirror_manager.py /bin
-now the script is runable and callable from anywhere!
+Now the script is run able and callable from anywhere!

 ## How to use
-This script is made to manage the mirrorlist on a arch-linux machine.
+This script is made to manage the mirrorlist on an arch-linux machine.
-You can call
+You can call:

-    mirror_manager -h
+    mirman -h

-to show all the options.
+To show all the options.
 ### Example
-One simply example can be:
+One Example can be:

-    mirror_manager -c CH DE AT -p http -b
+    mirman -c CH DE AT -p http -b
 `-c` `--country`
-this argument will told mirror_manager to only request for those three countrys: `CH` (switzerland) `DE` (germany) and `AT` (austria).
+This argument will tell mirman to only request for those three countries: `CH` (Switzerland) `DE` (Germany) and `AT` (Austria).

 `-p` `--protocol`
-this argument will told mirror_manager witch protocol we wish to request.
+This argument will tell mirman witch protocol we wish to request.

  - http
  - https

-`-b` `--backup_old_mirrorlist`
+`-b` `--backup-old-mirrorlist`
-with this argument, we told mirror_manager to make a backupfile of the current mirrorlist file.
+With this argument, we told mirman to make a backup file of the current mirrorlist file.
-If a mirrorlist.back001 exist, then mirror_manage create a mirrorlist.back002.
-This option is false by default.
+If a mirrorlist.back001 exist, then mirman create a mirrorlist.back002.(count till 999) This option is false by default.

+### Update functionality
+If you have done one time a request with this script, then your mirrorlist is filled with a list of server from some countries and also with the used options for IP version and protocol.
+At this moment you will be able to use the update function without trouble.

+    mirman -u

+This argument let mirman read your actual mirrorlist, it searches for country-tags and also for IP version and protocol.
+After analysis the script start his work automatically.

+## What's special on this script?
+Mirman has since the v1.4 the functionality to check all the domains for there server origin.
+Some of the domains are for example from germany, but the server himself is located in the united state.
+In the end, before mirman write to the mirrorlist file, he will ask if the user accept servers.
+For each country he will ask separated.